What are the Benefits of having a meal plan and How to Create one?

-I’m sharing my 30 Day Meal Planning with all of you because when I plan out my meals, my life just seems to be more organized.
-I’m a fan of organizing and being prepared and when I plan out our meals, it takes the guesswork out of “What should we have for dinner?”
+With my busy schedule, I’m a fan of organizing and being prepared.
+When I plan out our meals, it takes the guesswork out of “What should we have for dinner?”

 Meal Planning Ideas

-- Tuesday – Taco Tuesday – This our theme and we almost always have taco’s.
-We do however rotate with turkey, beef, fish and shrimp.
+- Tuesday – Taco Tuesday – This is our theme and we almost always have tacos.
+We do however rotate with turkey, beef, fish, and shrimp.

-- Thursday – Loving Lemons – We love lemon and on Thursday I use a lemon based recipe.
-It usually includes fish, chicken or pork.
+- Thursday – Loving Lemons – We love lemons and on Thursday I use a lemon-based recipe.
+It usually includes fish, chicken, or pork.

 - Friday – Fast Friday – We do something simple like sandwiches or burgers.
 Almost always something we can do on the grill in the warmer months.
 Sometimes we just do appetizers for dinner.